 Let me tell you, this most definitely worked!
 I was a little shy with adding the spice, but after a few pinches it was perfect.
 It has been a while since I’ve had a fruity oatmeal, and it was just so good.
-So good that I ended up texting my mom telling her that she’d love it.
-Now, it looks like I’m kind of obligated to make if for her.
+So good that I ended up texting my mom telling her that she’d love this Blackberry Cardamom Oatmeal.
+Now, it looks like I’m kind of obligated to make it for her. 😉

 - 1 Cup Unsweetened Non-Dairy Milk

 - 3/4 Cup Blackberries, plus extra for topping